The best online collaboration software makes it simple and easy for teams to work together on a wide range of general and specialized tasks.

 The platform allows you to work with boards or lists, which can be organized by teams and different tasks.
 And within these, you can set up to-do lists and delegate amongst colleagues.
 There’s also the option to assign comments to cards – a quick way to give feedback to others.

 Furthermore, Trello boasts a number of integrations with apps such as Evernote, GitHub, Google Drive and Slack.
 You can download the app for free, but there are premium options available which give access to more features.

-Pricing for the Premium pricing tier is $9.99 per user per month, when charged annually, and unlocks a number of additional administrative features for better organisation.
+The Premium pricing tier unlocks a number of additional administrative features for better organization.
 There's also an Enterprise edition which is priced according to the number of users required, and provides some additional organizational management features.

 Podio describes itself as a flexible and customizable online platform for work and communication among teams.
 In other words, it gives you a way to organize large stacks of work and to delegate tasks between employees.

 Just like many of the other business collaboration apps out there, Podio provides you with the tools to share files, view the status of ongoing projects and get feedback on the things you’re currently working on.
 These functionalities are combined into an easy-to-use interface.

 Podio is also equipped with quality mobile apps for when you’re out and about, and need to use your smartphone or tablet, and it has an impressive amount of integration with third-party services and apps including Dropbox, Google Drive, Evernote and Zendesk.

 Read our full Podio review.

 Ryver is similar to Slack, aiming to give your organization a highly effective means of communication, and an easy way to talk over tasks, ensuring that deadlines are met.